mfaria-p/Webscrapping_zeolites/README.md

 ## 📌 **Overview**
 This project was developed as part of an **introduction and initiation research internship** at the Laboratory of Separation and Reaction Processes - Laboratory of Catalysis and Materials (LSRE-LCM).
 The primary objective was to create a comprehensive database for future **Machine Learning applications** by scraping data from the **[International Zeolite Association (IZA)](https://www.iza-structure.org/databases/)** website.
 This website contains various properties of zeolites, which were extracted and organized for further analysis.
+The Python routine created gathers and processes data from HTML pages to extract relevant information about zeolites.
+It cleans and structures tabular data, retrieves specific text elements from web pages using BeautifulSoup, and formats extracted values for inclusion in a final dataframe.
+The code includes handling of missing values, string formatting, and HTTP requests to ensure accurate and structured data collection.

 ---